 “Now, before your very senses, a subversive, dark art will perform the transference of one body – to other bodies.
 It will bring about the unholy mixing of object, animal and human essences.
 It will produce shape-changing hybrids, that will try to trick you and to seduce you.
 You will feel things you know to be irrational.
 You will believe things you know to be false.”

+A performance about belief, doubt, power and possession in film and through film.
 In this 60 minute lecture-performance-screening, I draw upon my experiences as a dancer and as a filmmaker to consider the powers of corporeal presence and absence on screen and in the imagination, as I explore aspects of projection both psychic and cinematic.